 “(We’ve experienced) … technical difficulties that could or could not be prevented out in field and in the lab.
 Also, the lack of access and public knowledge of historical preservation is discouraging since I feel that people are interested, but they do not know how to become involved with topic.”

-The students also operate a Facebook page to share their research and filming progression with its audience.
-They invite viewers to share thoughts, feelings and opinions in regards to Pennsylvania archaeology.
+The filmmakers also operate a Facebook page to share their research and filming progression with their audience.
+They invite viewers to share thoughts, feelings, and opinions regarding Pennsylvania archaeology.
 Contact JBYF through its Facebook page at https://www.facebook.com/JustBelowYourFeet